openforis/collect-earth-online-doc/docs/source/project/plotsample.rst

 For .shp files, you can specify your own plot boundaries by uploading a zipped Shapefile (containing SHP, SHX, DBF, and PRJ files) of polygon features.
 Each feature must have a unique PLOTID field.
 LON and LAT are not required for polygons.

 You will also need to upload a second file where you specify your own sample points.
-This can be a .csv with these columns: LON, LAT, PLOTID, SAMPLEID.
+This can be a .csv specifying sample point centers with these columns: LON, LAT, PLOTID, SAMPLEID.
 LON and LAT can also be LONGITUDE and LATITUDE.
 It can also be a zipped .shp file (containing SHP, SHX, DBF, and PRJ files).
 Each feature must have PLOTID and SAMPLEID fields.
 Either points or polygons will work for the sample point file, though csv files must include LON and LAT.

 As with .csv files, you can have additional fields with information about your plots and points if and only if they come after these key fields.